HouseTrip/housetrip.github.com/_posts/2013-11-29-good-readmes.md

 ---

-Whether you're building a Ruby Gem, Javascript library, new application, or service, your
+Whether you're building a Ruby Gem, JavaScript library, new application, or service, your
 **fellow developers** will hopefully add features, integrate your software, deploy it, or otherwise use it.